 I’ve never been able to find a word to describe how I felt during those three days.
 “Exalted” always comes to mind but it’s misleading because there was nothing special about me.
 I hadn’t changed.
-I was simply aware of something that has always been true.
-To be aware of that fact felt a little like being on fire.
+I was simply aware of something that has always been true: everything is God and the universe is benevolent.
+To be aware of these facts felt a little like being on fire.
 Maybe that’s what I should say: God set me on fire.
 It’s an exaggeration but it conveys the feeling.

-That initial experience came and went but every few days or weeks the feeling came back for a while.
+Those three days came and went but the feeling kept returning.
 Sometimes it lasted for a few minutes, sometimes for hours.
 Sometimes the feeling was mild and my eyes merely got damp, and at other times the feeling was strong and tears ran down my face.
 This went on for years.

-On the physical side, there isn’t much to report.
+During those years there wasn’t much to report on the physical side.
 Occasionally when I was awake there were some slight kriyas, and my girlfriend told me that when I slept, my body often jerked around and energy went through my arms.